Resources

 - Send in your Finnish Tax Card.
 It can be paid in two ways:

-- If you do more continuous work for one institution.
+- 1) Wage Income (PALKKA).
+This card is used when you do more continuous work for one institution.
 It’s organised with a work contract and your tax card.
 The employer pays fees and taxes.
 Everything is automatically calculated in your tax proposal from the incomes register.

-- If you are VAT registered, VAT comes on top (Currently, there is a 15,000€ cap to yearly income here before you have to start paying 24% VAT tax.)
+- 2) Trade Income (TYÖKORVAUS).
+This card is used for one-time fees where you, the artist, handle your own taxes.
+It’s a different tax card.
+The payer pays only income tax, no other fees.
+Check the www.vero.fi rules.
+If you are VAT registered, VAT comes on top (Currently, there is a 15,000€ cap to yearly income here before you have to start paying 24% VAT tax.).
+For a further explanation, see No Niin Article.

 Notary Public Services